kailash105/G-Code-Generator-using-AI/README.md

 # G-Code-Generator-using-AI

-Here , test.py file is the main file . rest all are just for testing purpose.
+Here , test.py file is the main file.
+Rest of those are just for prototyping.
-mainvs.py is the visualisation tool for gcode (3-D Visualisation only)
+mainvs.py contains the visualisation tool for gcode (3-D Visualisation only)
-custom location for output must be defined by the user
+custom location for output must be defined by the user usually when prototyping or running dry tests.
-Python version 3.11 is used to develop this prototype.
+Python version 3.11 was leveraged to develop this prototype.

 #### NOTE :